Kotlin/kotlinx.coroutines/docs/channels.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-channel-09.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-channel-09.kt).

 The "ping" coroutine is started first, so it is the first one to receive the ball.
 Even though "ping" coroutine immediately starts receiving the ball again after sending it back to the table, the ball gets